Andonome/judgement/areas.md

 1. A single road leads away from this area.
 If you have more than one settlement, this road leads back to last settlement.
 2. Two roads out: one road back, and a new road onwards.
-3. Three roads lead out, draw two new roads out.
+3. Two roads lead out, the second splits in two.
+There is nothing at the crossroads.
-4. j
+4. Three roads lead out, draw two new roads out.
 5. Four main roads lead away from the area, making this a proper town.
 Draw three more roads away.
     * Draw two circles around it to show its importance.
 6. Four roads out of this massive city.